choonghyunryu/dlookr/README.md

 ```

 `plot()` visualizes the `relate` class object created by `relate()` as
-the relationship between the target variable and the predictor variable.
+the relationship between the target and predictor variables.
+The
-The relationship between `US` and `Sales` is visualized by density plot.
+relationship between `US` and `Sales` is visualized by a density plot.

 ``` r
 plot(cat_num)